maldil/RefactoringMiner/README.md

 Technically, it should support all the refactoring detected by the original RefacotringMiner (please refer [this](https://github.com/tsantalis/RefactoringMiner#general-info)).
 However, we manually valiaded only 19 kinds of refacotrings.
 All the validation results are available in our [website](https://mledits.github.io).

-# How to build RefactoringMiner

-In order to build the project, run `./gradlew jar` (or `gradlew jar`, in Windows) in the project's root directory.
-Alternatively, you can generate a complete distribution zip including all runtime dependencies running `./gradlew distZip`.

-You can also work with the project with Eclipse IDE.
-First, run `./gradlew eclipse` to generate Eclipse project metadata files.
-Then, import it into Eclipse using the *Import Existing Project* feature.

 # How to use RefactoringMiner as a maven dependency
 Python extention of RefactoringMiner is available in the [Maven Central Repository](https://mvnrepository.com/artifact/io.github.maldil/python-refactoring-miner).
 In order to use RefactoringMiner as a maven dependency in your project, add the following snippet to your project's build configuration file: